drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/6_creating_services/2_server_level/1_running_at_startup.md

 2. Create your `services/compiled_files_service.ts` file.

-   This file will be in charge of taking `public/greeter.ts` and `public/math_utils.ts` and compiling their code to JavaScript so that they can be used in the browser.
+   The class in this file will be in charge of taking `public/greeter.ts` and `public/math_utils.ts` and compiling their code to JavaScript so that they can be used in the browser.